You are here

 Chapter in Edited Volume

 Sawyer Kemp.
 “Shakespeare in Transition: Pedagogies of Transgender Justice.”
 In Teaching Social Justice Through Shakespeare: Why Renaissance Literature Matters Now.
 Eds.
 Wendy Beth Hyman & Hillary Eklund.
-University of Edinburgh Press, (Forthcoming 2019).
+University of Edinburgh Press, (October 2019).

 - Shakespeare Association of America 2018 Next Generation Plenary Speaker